oldSorcerer/JavaRushTasks/README.md

 # JavaRushTasks
-My solution to the JavaRush course tasks
+My solution on the JavaRush course tasks